 Every single student is engaged.
 They’re having conversations amongst themselves.
 When I ask what’s going on, they are able to explain what they’re doing and why they’re doing it.
 There are some challenges, but I think this is the way to go.
 We don’t remediate our students.
 We challenge them.

-If AMMP can inform pedagogy in my school then I know I will not be informing just current students but future students for years to come.
+If AMP can inform pedagogy in my school then I know I will not be informing just current students but future students for years to come.

 Travis Holden, Principal at Barack Obama Blobal Preparation Academy